matemagyari/clojure_study/src/mini_projects/twitter_reader/README.md

 Elements of the UI:
 - Text field to be able to provide filter keyword
 - Sampled Twitter data
 - Word statisctics.
-It is a simple list of words and a number of accurances extracted from the tweets The layout of the UX is up to you.
+It is a simple list of words and a number of occurances extracted from the tweets The layout of the UX is up to you.
 Can be user friendly, funny, functional or just a dump page.
 Can use push or pull technologies.
 Use what ever you feel comfortable with and suitable for the purpose.
 Use your imagination!

 ### Delivery ###